duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-computer-vision.md

 dts code workbench -R [ROBOT_NAME]
 ```

-💻 To test your code in the Duckiematrix:
+💻 To test your code on a virtual robot in the Duckiematrix:

 ```git
 dts code workbench -m -R [VIRTUAL_ROBOT_NAME]